ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

          * [AnatomicalEntity](AnatomicalEntity.md) - Biological entity that is either an individual member of a biological species or constitutes the structural organization of an individual member of a biological species.
          * [Biospecimen](Biospecimen.md) - A Biospecimen is any natural material taken from a biological entity (usually a human) for testing, diagnostics, treatment, or research purposes.
 The Biospecimen is linked to the Individual from which the Biospecimen is derived.
          * [Population](Population.md) - A Population is a collection of individuals from the same taxonomic class living, counted or sampled at a particular site or in a particular area.
-             * [Ancestry](Ancestry.md) - Population category defined using ancestry informative markers (AIMs) based on genetic/genomic data.
+             * [Ancestry](Ancestry.md) - Population category defined using ancestries informative markers (AIMs) based on genetic/genomic data.
          * [Sample](Sample.md) - A sample is a limited quantity of something to be used for testing, analysis, inspection, investigation, demonstration, or trial use.
 A sample is prepared from a Biospecimen (isolate or tissue).
      * [Person](Person.md) - A member of the species Homo sapiens.
          * [Individual](Individual.md) - An Individual is a Person who is participating in a Study.